 You can use cPanelID to log in to the following resources:

 - The cPanel Store.

 - The Manage2 billing system.

-- cPanelID-linked cPanel, WHM, or Webmail accounts on servers that use External Authentication and cPanel & WHM version 54 and higher.
+- cPanelID-linked cPanel, WHM, or Webmail accounts on servers that use External Authentication.

 cPanel & WHM does not currently allow you to navigate from your server to the cPanel Store without the need to log in again.

 All cPanel & WHM license owners possess a cPanelID by default. cPanel, WHM, or Webmail users must register to obtain a cPanelID.

 You can use either of the following methods to obtain a cPanelID: